 Classical Services are held on special occasions throughout the year, celebrating our History as a founding congregation of American Reform Judaism, Founders’ Day, Isaac Mayer Wise’s birthday, and Bernheim Shabbat.
 They are led from the Sinai Edition of the old Union Prayer Book.
 Music from the Classical Age of Reform Judaism, is performed by The Temple professional choir.

 Special Shabbat Services are held throughout the year.
-Just a few of these services include: Brotherhood and Sisterhood Shabbats, Martin Luther King Jr. Shabbat, Interfaith Shabbat, and a Yom Hashoah Shabbat service led by the sixth grade class.
+Just a few of these services include: Brotherhood and Sisterhood Shabbats, Martin Luther King Jr. Shabbat, Interfaith Shabbat, and a Yom Hashoah Shabbat service led by the Grade 6 class.
 These services often have a special guest who speaks in place of a sermon by one of our rabbis.

 Saturday Morning Shabbat Services are always held at 10:30 am, after Torah Study which begins at 9:00 am.
 On many Saturdays of the year, a Bar or Bat Mitzvah student leads the Shabbat service and a kiddish luncheon for everyone takes place following the service.
 On those occasions, there is usually a special table – the Rebbe’s Tisch – where congregants can continue studying the weekly Torah portion with the rabbi.